I haven’t written a

 My original

-inspiration was the first line of the song: “See the pyramids across the
+inspiration was the first line of the song: “See the pyramids along the

 Nile.”
 In the Diocese of Pittsburgh, which its ambitious bishop Bob